HenryQuan/COMP2041-18s2/README.md

+# Assignment COMP2041 2018s2
-# Legit
+### Legit
 A subset of Git for COMP2041 assignment 2018s2.

 ## Specification
-See Website folder for the specification.
+See website/ for specifications.